Evaluating the Severity of Submissions

 Example Severity Levels Defined

 The following are some generic examples of severity levels.
-However, protocols have complete control about defining these for their own unique needs.
+However, protocols have complete control over defining these for their own unique needs.

 Low Severity: These are typically minor issues that pose a limited impact on the system.
 They might include: Inefficiencies in gas usage.
 Minor deviations from best practices that don't lead to security risks.
 Small bugs that do not affect the protocol's functionality or security.